klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 And here we are today. $1.25 is in sight, and with the sentiment around the stock, I hope we don't go lower.

-Wanna know how to lose your money?
+Wanna know how to lose half your money?
 Easy.
-You keep a constant market cap, and you double the number of shares outstanding.
+Keep a constant market cap, and double the number of shares outstanding.

 ![nuran-you-bitch](/images/nuran-you-bitch.png)